 Children: Library Facility Access and Use Policy

-All children under the age of 15 must be accompanied and directly supervised by an adult while in the facilities of the Tempe, Downtown and Polytechnic Campus University Libraries.
-The limited exceptions are: (a) children under the age of 15 who are currently affiliated with an ASU Program as reflected in University records and (b) children who are in a library facility to use their Parent Borrower's Community Card.
+All children under the age of 15 must be accompanied and directly supervised by an adult while in the facilities of the Tempe, Downtown and Polytechnic campus libraries.
+The limited exception is: children under the age of 15 who are currently affiliated with an ASU Program as reflected in University records.
 Unescorted children will be required to leave the premises.
-All users of the facilities of the Tempe Campus University Libraries are subject to the provisions of the University Libraries' Code of Conduct and the Computer Use Policy.
+All users of the facilities of the Tempe campus libraries are subject to the provisions of the ASU Library's Code of Conduct and the Computer Use Policy.
 Access to, or use of, the Internet by minor children is solely the responsibility of the parent or legal guardian.

 Safety concerns:

-• ASU Libraries is open to the public.
+• ASU Library is open to the public.
 This situation may put a child at serious risk from strangers.

-• Since ASU Libraries is an academic research Library, much of the Internet access is unfiltered.
+• Since ASU Library is an academic research Library, much of the Internet access is unfiltered.
 This unedited access to the Internet may not be in a child’s best interest.

 • Library staff cannot be responsible for children’s safety and comfort, especially in an emergency situation.